VowpalWabbit/vowpal_wabbit/CONTRIBUTING.md

 issues, please mention this in a comment, and one of the maintainers will help.

-The project maintainers will review your changes.
-We aim to review all changes within three business days after a complete successful run of all the "Checks".
+The project maintainers will review your changes after a complete successful run of all the the "Checks".

 Address any review comments by adding commits that address the comments.
 Don't worry about having fixup/tiny commits at this stage.
 They'll get